Curiosity

 • Troubleshooting

-• How to control search indexing
+• How to control indexing in Curiosity

-• How to change the keyboard shortcut
+• How to change the keyboard shortcuts

 • How to change the language in Curiosity